microsoft/MSLab/Scenarios/S2D and Windows Admin Center/readme.md

 ![](/Scenarios/S2D%20and%20Windows%20Admin%20Center/Screenshots/AllAdminsNodes.png)

 I hope you enjoyed.
 If this is too much, we (Premier Field Engineers) can help you out!
-(If you have premier contract ;)
+(If you have premier contract)